jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/deployment-strategies.md

 ## Deploying an Additional Variation

-To deploy an additional variation first you must [create an audience](/docs/deployment-strategies#traffic-splitting-with-audiences-and-variations).
+**Prerequisite:** To deploy an additional variation first you must [create an audience](/docs/deployment-strategies#traffic-splitting-with-audiences-and-variations).

-Then you will be able to attach it to the model in the deployment process.
+Then you can attach it to the model in the deployment process.

 When deploying an additional variation you are prompted to enter a variation name.
 Choose a name that adheres to the following rules: